 General information about COVID-19 can be accessed from the Coronavirus Health Information Line on 1800 020 080.
 This line operates 24 hours a day, seven days a week.

-How should education and care services respond to the completing enrolment priorities during COVID-19?
+How should education and care services respond to the competing enrolment priorities during COVID-19?

 Education and care services should prioritise children who are vulnerable or have parents who are essential workers and children who had an existing enrolment prior to Early Childhood Education and Care Relief Package.
 Services can continue to maximise options for families by adopting strategies such as reducing hours of care offered.